henrique-diniz/authTDD/README.md

 yarn start
 ```

-When you finally a instalation from dependecencies, you will need to link your app with a database.
+When you finally install all dependencies, you will need to link your app with a database.

 ## Database